What should I declare at Practising Certificate renewal time?

 - overseas/local disciplinary matters.

 If you owe any outstanding costs or fines resulting from a disciplinary matter or have not complied with any other order you must declare this.
-If you have entered a time payment arrangement and payments are up to date, there is no need to include this.
+If you have entered into a time payment arrangement and payments are up to date, there is no need to include this.

 What will happen if I declare something?